 - Reduces Diabetes Risk: Quinoa is a complex carbohydrate with a low glycemic index, and it’s unusually high protein-to-carbohydrate ratio and abundant soluble fiber, helps Quinoa to regulate blood sugar and slow the breakdown of carbohydrates to glucose.
 The phenolic acids, vitamin E compounds, cell wall polysaccharides, and other anti-inflammatory nutrients help reduce unwanted inflammation associated with type 2 diabetes risk.

 - Lowers Cholesterol: Quinoa’s soluble fiber latches on to bile acids, expels them from the body, preventing its assimilation into the blood reducing total cholesterol, especially levels of “bad” LDL cholesterol.
-Quinoa is the best natural vegetarian protein alternative to animal-based protein.
+Quinoa is the best

 - Controls Blood Pressure: Quinoa contains the highest levels of the mineral potassium of all grains, essential for stabilizing sodium blood levels, helping maintain blood pressure.
 Magnesium, a potent vasodilator, also helps to lower blood pressure levels.